 One of the key things to remember in forex trading is that you want to keep each individual trade relatively small in relation to your total bankroll.
 Even the best traders are going to be wrong much of the time, so if you’re going to trade forex for a living, you have to give yourself the room to make mistakes without wiping out your resources.

-Using leverage can be risky.
-Although using borrowed money to speculate can mean bigger profits when you succeed, it also means bigger losses when you fail.
-A bad trade can result in owing money well beyond what you risk initially, so be sure to keep your trading within the levels that you can afford.
+Using leverage can be risky, but it’s typically necessary because currencies generally don’t make large movements.
+Leverage amplifies these movements and therefore allows traders to make — or lose — more money.
+But although using borrowed money to speculate can mean bigger profits when you succeed, it also means bigger losses when you fail.
+A bad trade can result in owing money well beyond what you risk initially, resulting in a margin call.
+This will require you to put up more money than you have already invested, so be sure to keep your trading within the levels that you can afford.

 Remember also that forex trading is generally the realm of professional traders.
 According to figures from DailyForex, only about 5.5% of forex traders are placed by retail investors, meaning a whopping 94.5% are placed by professionals.
 This can put retail investors at a significant disadvantage.
 Data from CompareForexBrokers, for example, suggests that 71% of retail forex traders lose money.
 While some traders do get rich trading forex, you should be aware of these statistics before you begin.
 While some traders in any investment can get rich, many more end up with modest gains or even losses.

 John Csiszar contributed to the reporting for this article.